 Every year the Schools Fund both receives and distributes dedicated funds to support an array of unique programs.
 Funding—which averages around $200,000 a year—comes from within and outside our community, from multiple or single sources, and for specific or broadly-defined purposes.
 Here are just a few examples of dedicated funds:

 Supports classroom grants to K-8 teachers, trips to Lawrence Berkeley National Lab for every Berkeley 5th grader, and elementary and middle school science fairs.

-This fund is to support arts programming that is under-represented in the schools.
-In recent years, it has funded the Berkeley Rep Story Builders program in 2nd and 3rd grade classrooms.
+This fund was established by a donor to support arts programming in the schools.
+In recent years, it has funded the Berkeley Rep Story Builders program in 3rd grade classrooms.

 Focuses on supporting District-wide teacher professional development and strategic interventions for struggling readers.

 Supports a variety of activities and needs across BUSD, including the Music in the Schools program of the Berkeley Symphony Orchestra.
 There’s also a specific fund that provides scholarships for private music lessons for middle school students.
 Students that have skill and interest, and qualify as low-income by the District, are identified by District music teachers to receive private lessons to strengthen their musical education and expand opportunity.
 Currently 10-15 students a year are awarded private music lessons.
 Donations can be made to the Boatwright/Weinstein Fund.

 3.0% of Berkeley public school students are homeless this school year.
 Transient housing affects students’ physical, academic, and social well-being.
 The Homeless Support Fund provides assistance to help normalize these students’ school experiences.